yuexiaofeng/yuexiaofeng.github.io/_posts/2023-11-12-ai-notes-bayes.md

 ## Epilog

 We human use this try/error Bayesian approach all the time.
 Bayes is all about updating beliefs.
 We modify our opinions with objective information: Initial Beliefs + Recent Objective Data = A New and Improved Belief.
 That's how we build our positive feedback loop and how we learn from more experience.
-But hey, AI/ML seem to do it a lot faster than us[^fn3]:
+But hey, AI/ML seems to do it a lot faster than us[^fn3]:

 ![Fast enough](../assets/images/20231112/ml_fast_enough.png)